MicrosoftLearning/dp-420-cosmos-db-dev/instructions/15-cognitive-search.md

     red&$count=true
     ```

-1. Observe that this search query returns results with the term **yellow**, but also now includes a metadata field indicating the total count of results even if they are not all included in the same page.
+1. Observe that this search query returns results with the term **red**, but also now includes a metadata field indicating the total count of results even if they are not all included in the same page.

 1. In the **Query string** editor, enter the following query and then select **Search**: